arsiniega/plsql_git_tutorial/README.md

 Windows 10 64-bit.

-I wanted to create a guide that explains how git extensions can be used instead of the standard BASH GIT in a efficient way.
+I wanted to create a guide that explains how git extensions can be used instead of the standard BASH GIT text commands in a very descriptive and hopefully efficient way.

 Feel free to comment and or use the document as a reference for your own places of work.